wp-plugins/auto-featured-image-from-title/readme.txt

 = When does the plugin create an image for my new blog post? =

 When you click "Save Draft" or "Update" or "Publish."

-= What do I do if I change the title of the post and want the featured image to have the next text? =

-Click "Remove featured image."
-Then when you click "Save Draft" or "Update" or "Publish" it will generate the new image.

-= What if I don't want to change the post title, but I want to generate a new image with a different background, colors, or font? =

-Go to your media library, and delete the generated image that you no longer want to use.
-Change the settings you would like to change on the Settings > Auto Featured Image page.
-Then click "Save Draft" or "Update" or "Publish" on the post, it will generate a new image based on your settings.

 == Screenshots ==